-Rumina Daya is an award winning journalist who has covered stories all over the world, including the war in Afghanistan and the Tsunami in Sri Lanka, for which she won an RTNDA (Radio-Television News Directors Association) award.
+Rumina Daya is an award winning journalist who has covered stories all over the world, including the war in Afghanistan and the Tsunami in Sri Lanka, for which she won an RTDNA (Radio Television Digital News Association) award.

 Originally from Calgary, she graduated with a Communications degree with a major in journalism at Mount Royal College.